-Our Commissioners form our Board and will provide challenge, scrutiny and insight to help the Commission do its vital work.
+Our Commissioners form our Board and provide challenge, scrutiny and insight to help the Commission do its vital work.

-The Commission’s independence, expertise, fairness and equality of approach play a crucial role in helping ensure its decisions and reports command confidence, so it’s vital that our Commissioners bring demonstrable specialist skills and experience into the Commission to help us achieve our aims.
+The Commission’s independence, expertise, fairness and equality of approach play a crucial role in helping ensure its decisions and reports command confidence.
+So, it’s vital that our Commissioners bring demonstrable specialist skills and experience into the Commission to help us achieve our aims.

 Chief Commissioner